Hogeschool-Windesheim/blockcert-use-case/README.md

 ### Starting the backend
 Next we need to run the backend for the different organizations, i.e. the farmer, certificatino body and the producer.
 This is achieved by running the following commands.
+(If you already did this to test your setup you may want to skip this part).

 ```bash
 cd smart-contract/application-typescript